Erik Harris

-Erik Harris (born April 2, 1990) is an American football free safety for the Atlanta Falcons of the National Football League (NFL).
+Erik Harris (born April 2, 1990) is an American professional football safety.
 He played college football at California (PA).
-He has also been a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL) and the New Orleans Saints.
+He has been a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), and the New Orleans Saints, Oakland / Las Vegas Raiders, Atlanta Falcons, and San Francisco 49ers of the NFL.
 Harris is known for playing many positions, including free and strong safety, halfback (which has an entirely different meaning than the American football halfback), cornerback, weakside linebacker and strong-side linebacker.

-Early life and college
+Early life

 Harris was born in Los Angeles, California.
 When Harris was two months old, his parents separated and he moved to Baltimore with his mother.
 Harris and his mother moved to Pennsylvania when he was in the fifth grade.
 He attended New Oxford High School in New Oxford, Pennsylvania.

 He attended California University of Pennsylvania, playing safety for the Division II California Vulcans football team.
 In four college seasons, he made 231 tackles on defense.
-He was a First-team All-Pennsylvania State Athletic Conference (All-PSAC) selection in 2010.
+He was a First-team All-Pennsylvania State Athletic Conference (PSAC) selection in 2010.
 He was a Second-team All-PSAC selection in 2011.

 Professional career

+Pre-draft

-Harris was rated the 90th best strong safety in the 2012 NFL Draft by NFLDraftScout.com.
+Harris was rated the 90th best strong safety in the 2012 NFL draft by NFLDraftScout.com.
 Harris was not drafted.